What is Equity in Property? (Including Negative Equity Explained)

 * Deposit Requirements

 When applying for a mortgage, lenders require borrowers to provide a deposit, which is generally a percentage of the property’s purchase price.
 The deposit acts as a safeguard for lenders, reducing their risk exposure.
-Higher equity levels means you can maker bigger deposits, which can lead to better mortgage terms, including lower interest rates and reduced fees.
+Higher equity levels means you can make bigger deposits, which can lead to better mortgage terms, including lower interest rates and reduced fees.

 * Borrowing Capacity